overlay-market/OIPs/notes/note-10.md

 - \\( \mp = -1 \\) for longs and \\( \mp = +1 \\) for shorts
 - \\( e^x \\) is the price ratio between the final and initial TWAP values

-The trader pays an upfront impact fee on position size, but for a position built up over a long enough time horizon (e.g. effectively "TWAPing" in), this fee can trend to zero.
+The positionr pays an upfront impact fee on position size, but for a position built up over a long enough time horizon (e.g. effectively "TWAPing" in), this fee can trend to zero.

 ## Backrunning Trade